 |Is an allograft that contains active keratinocytes made from epithelial cells of neonatal foreskin.
 Although metabolically active they are not capable of proliferating.||(None)||Partial and full thickness burns, venous wounds||>6 month shelf life; relatively inexpensive; good results in many pilot studies||Not FDA approved|

-[Smith & Nephew Inc. Largo, Florida, USA]
+[Smith and Nephew Inc. Largo, Florida, USA]

 |Is a single layer biosynthetic dermal substitute made of human fibroblasts obtained from neonatal foreskin and cultured on a bioabsorbable polyglactin mesh for several weeks.
 Matrix proteins are secreted during the culture period and include human dermal collagens and soluble factors which create a three-dimensional matrix that is used as a dermal replacement or temporary skin substitute.
 Duration of contact permanent.
 Available in UK and Canada.||Diabetic foot ulcers; ulcers secondary to epidermolysis bullosa||(None)||Mimics function of dermis; cryo-preserved product||Difficult logistics of ordering and application; short shelf life (unless stored cryopreserved)|